-London is undoubtedly one of the biggest and busiest cities in the world.
+London is undoubtedly one of the largest and busiest cities in the world.
 Energetic is the way to describe London at night.
 Activities are plentiful, so don't worry.
 As limited as your options may seem, there are actually always plenty of things to see and do in London.

-2. Attend the Keys Ceremony
+5. Attend the Key Ceremony

 In the past, securing the tower was significant because it protected the monarch who resided there.
 Although this is no longer the case, the Crown Jewels and other valuables are still there, which makes the ceremony still have some meaning.